 What We Don’t Love: Requires two hands to operate

 Bellemain's stainless steel flour sifter is the best choice for most baking projects.
 The 3-cup capacity is ample without being too big (thus, too heavy), and the measurements stamped into the side let you check capacity at a glance.
-The crank handle design won't strain the wrist, making this a good choice for bakers with arthritis or other mobility issues.
+The crank handle design won't strain your wrist, making this a good choice for bakers with arthritis or other mobility issues.
 The 6-inch tall sifter is designed to be rustproof, though you’ll probably want to thoroughly dry it after hand-washing, or, if you really want to be on the safe side, simply shake out the ingredients.

 Material: Stainless steel | Capacity: 3 cups | Dishwasher Safe: Yes

 MaMix Stainless Steel Flour Sifter 3 Cup With Hand Press

 What We Love: Ample capacity, cute design with mint green exterior and a wooden handle

 What We Don’t Love: Only a single stainless steel mesh screen